Establishing a Limited Conservatorship

 - Down’s Syndrome

-There are two types of limited conservatorships:
+The two types of limited conservatorships are:

 - A limited conservator of the person assists in the limited conservatee’s personal needs, including: execution of contracts, consenting to medical treatment, reviewing mail, medical records, confidential papers, education, residence, controlling social and sexual contacts, and marriage